 How is my rental income paid to me?

 If you sign up for the Rent Collection or Fully Managed Services, we will collect the rent for you from the tenant by standing order or direct debit.
 We will then transfer the money to your designated bank account minus our fees and any costs like maintenance work charges.
-We will send you a statement each month.

 Can the tenant decorate the property or make changes?